The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Tarski semantics vs Boolean valued semantics

 The Tarski semantics for the sublogics of $\mathrm{L}_{\infty\infty}$ in an $\mathrm{L}$-stucture $\mathfrak{M}$ is defined as expected, i.e.: atomic formulae get their assignment according to the usual rules, $\forall(x_i:i<\gamma)\,\psi$ holds in $\mathfrak{M}$ with assignment $\nu$ if for all $\vec{c}\in\mathfrak{M}^\gamma$, the formula $\psi$ holds in $\mathfrak{M}$ with the assignment $\nu_{\vec{c}}$ obtained from $\nu$ by replacing $\nu(x_i)$ with $\vec{c}(i)$ for all $i<\gamma$; $\bigwedge_{i\in I}\psi_i$ holds in $\mathfrak{M}$ with assignment $\nu$ if and only all the $\psi_i$ hold in $\mathfrak{M}$ with assignment $\nu$; accordingly one defines the semantics for the other logical constants.

 Any usual proof system for first order logic can be naturally generalized to $\mathrm{L}_{\infty\infty}$.
 For example see the Gentzen type proof system we present below in Section \ref{subsec:proofsystem}.
 It is straightforward to establish the correctness theorem relative to the Tarski semantics for $\mathrm{L}_{\infty\infty}$, i.e.: if there is a proof of the sequent $\Gamma\vdash\Delta$, then any $\mathrm{L}$-structure which realizes all formulae in $\Gamma$, realizes at least one formula in $\Delta$.
-It can also be checked that the statement \emph{($P$ is a proof of $\Gamma\vdash\Delta$)} is $\Delta_1(\mathsf{ZF})$.
-By a deeper result of Mansfield (the completeness theorem of this proof system for Boolean valued semantics \cite{MansfieldConPro}, see also below), it is also the case that the assertion \emph{($\Gamma\vdash\Delta$ has a proof)} is $\Delta_1(\mathsf{ZFC})$.
+It can also be checked that the statement \emph{($P$ is a proof of $\Gamma\vdash\Delta$)} is $\Delta_1(\mathsf{ZF})$.\footnote{For those unfamilliar with the notion of $\Delta_1(T)$-property, see \cite[Def.
+A.1.8]{VialeForcing} (alternatively see also \cite[Lemma 13.10]{JECHST}).} By a deeper result of Mansfield (the completeness theorem of this proof system for Boolean valued semantics \cite{MansfieldConPro}, see also below), it is also the case that the assertion \emph{($\Gamma\vdash\Delta$ has a proof)} is $\Delta_1(\mathsf{ZFC})$.
 This brings to light that this notion of proof for $\mathrm{L}_{\infty\infty}$ is set-theoretically simple: for example $\mathrm{L}_{\infty\infty}$-provable sequents form an absolutely definable class with respect to transitive models $M\subseteq N$ of $\mathsf{ZFC}$.

 However, a significant distinction between $\mathrm{L}_{\infty\infty}$ and $\mathrm{L}_{\infty\omega}$ occurs at the level of their Tarski semantics: for an $\mathrm{L}_{\infty\omega}$-sentence $\psi$, and an $\mathrm{L}$-structure $\mathfrak{M}$, the assertion $(\mathfrak{M}\models\psi)$ is $\Delta_1(\mathsf{ZF})$ in the parameters $\mathfrak{M},\mathrm{L},\psi$, hence absolute between transitive models of set theory having these relevant parameters.
 The same does not occur for $\mathrm{L}_{\infty\infty}$: it is not hard to cook up a signature $\mathrm{L}$, an $\mathrm{L}_{\omega_1\omega_1}$-formula $\psi(x_n:n\in\omega)$ in displayed free variables, and an $\mathrm{L}$-structure $\mathfrak{M}$ such that the set theoretic universe $V$ models $\forall(x_n:n\in\omega)\,\psi(x_n:n\in\omega)$ holds in $\mathfrak{M}$, while the same assertion fails in a generic extension of $V$.\footnote{The sentence could formalize the notion of well order with uncountable cofinality, i.e its models are ordinals of uncountable cofinality.}